 To download the full version click on the image below:

-Now, however, the question arises, “What will I have to wear?”
-Let’s see how I can help you, starting with a fundamental element and that is the leotard:
+You’ve waited so long, you’ve prepared for many months, and finally the moment has arrived: the long-awaited classical dance audition.
+Now, however, the question arises naturally: “What should I wear?”
+Let’s see how I can help you, starting with a fundamental element, which is the leotard:

 a) If you feel really fit and comfortable, I recommend choosing a flesh-colored or otherwise light-colored leotard.
 This trick will help you visually attract attention and make your body lines stand out.
 Here are some examples of models on our site to which I refer: